Electric motors are used in many different applications.

 An electric motor is designed to convert electrical into mechanical energy.
 Efficient lubrication and maintenance are essential for reliable operation of electric motors.
 Still, many of them are lubricated at irregular intervals as they are located in areas which are difficult to reach or dangerous.
 Failure to adhere to manufacturer specifications frequently leads to damage and breakdowns caused by bearing over-lubrication or lubrication starvation.

 During manual lubrication, the grease is applied in uneven amounts.
-Too much lubricant at one time.
+A large quantity of lubricant is introduced at one time.
 This leads to a temporary over-lubrication of bearings.
 Ignoring the recommended relubrication intervals leads to lubrication starvation.

-Bearing damage from lubricant starvation results in unscheduled equipment downtimes and higher production costs
+Bearing damage due to lubrication starvation results in unscheduled machine downtimes and higher production costs

 Advantages of automatic lubrication

-Precise lubricant discharge reduces lubricant consumption and environmental impact
+Precise lubricant discharge lowers lubricant consumption and thereby environmental impact